The Zero Waste Coffee Project

 In the food industry, fermentation gets more and more important, especially for functional food ingredients.
 However, scaling up is problematic, mainly due to two factors: fermentation is expensive, and it takes time.
 For that my question: how long does your koji fermentation take?

-Our fermentation process is considerably faster than traditional methods, typically taking no more than a few days.
-We are developing and refining a large-scale, low-energy fermentation system that is both simple and reliable.
-As a fermentation technology company, we bring the expertise and technology required for this process.
-We've also partnered with larger companies that generate significant amounts of organic waste or by-products to optimize its use.
+Our fermentation process is significantly faster than traditional methods, usually taking only a few days.
+We're developing and perfecting a large-scale, low-energy fermentation system that is both simple and reliable.
+As a fermentation technology company, we bring the necessary expertise and advanced technology to the table.

 What comes next?
 I assume that at some point your pilot plant will be too small.